Jingmai Ancient Tree Loose Leaf Raw Puerh Tea Gu Shu Maocha 毛茶

 Jingmai Mountain is one of the main puer-producing regions in Yunnan province, China.
 The Jingmai region borders Burma (now Myanmar).
 It has the oldest and largest cultivated tea gardens in the world that are said to be from one to ten thousand years old.
 As you can see from the pictures and the video, the tea trees grow among other ancient huge trees, a fantastic ecological environment that makes the Jingmai tea very fragrant.

-This tea was sourced by Victoria on her Spring 2016 tea trip.
-Victoria was personally involved in this tea, from the picking of the fresh leaves to its making by tea master Anbing.
-This tea is from the famous Jing Mai Da Zai village.
-It is very fragrant, smooth, and mellow, great for those who are new to puerh tea as well as for puerh tea lovers.
+This tea was sourced by Victoria on her Spring 2016 tea trip, from the famous Jing Mai Da Zai village.
+It is very fragrant, smooth, and mellow, great for those who are new to puerh tea as well as for seasoned puerh tea lovers.
 Unlike many other raw puerh teas, there is very little bitterness.
-Jingmai tea is known for its orchid aroma and a sweet, satisfying taste.
-The orchid aroma will become more pronounced after several years of aging.
-This tea truly exhibits the best of Jingmai puer tea character.
+The dry leaves possess a strong honey sweet aroma.
+When it is brewing, it's distinct orchid floral notes rise up, and its buttery smoothness and strong hui gan provide a full mouthfeel.

 Origin: Jing Mai Da Zai village, Jing Mai, Yunnan province, China